-+ Willem Jacobus Cardinal Eijk
+By H.E.
+Willem Jacobus Cardinal Eijk

 The following talk was given on 16 May 2019 at the Rome Life Forum on the theme “City of man vs City of God – Global One World Order vs Christendom”, organised by Voice of the Family.

-Education programmes seek to instil awareness into children, at primary school level, a need to consider and choose their gender as soon as possible while they are young.
-In circumstances where children who believe they are transgender, but are still uncertain of their own gender, the onset of pubertal development can be halted by administering a hormonal drug known as triptorelin, to give the child in question the time considered necessary to reflect on this choice.
-Apart from the side effects of triptorelin, consideration should be given to the fact that many young people experience periods in which they doubt their identities, including the identity of their gender.
+Education programmes seek to instil in children, at the primary school level, a need to consider and choose their gender as soon as possible while they are young.
+In circumstances where children who believe they are transgender but are still uncertain, the onset of puberty can be halted by administering a hormonal drug known as triptorelin.4 This gives the child in question the time considered necessary to reflect on this choice.
+Apart from the side effects of triptorelin, thought should be given to the fact that many young people experience periods in which they doubt their identity, including their gender.
 This is part of normal pubertal development.
-The blocking of puberty under these circumstances risks aggravating a problem which would have disappeared spontaneously, or in fact creating a problem which would never have existed, had the intervention of administering triptorelin not occurred.
-It must be observed that, after transition to another sex, many transgender persons are dissatisfied, experience psychological problems and therefore wish to revert to their original sex.
+The blocking of puberty under these circumstances risks aggravating a problem which would have disappeared naturally, or in fact creating a problem which would never have existed, had the triptorelin not been administered.
+It must be observed that, after the transition to another sex, many transgender persons are dissatisfied, experience psychological problems and therefore wish to revert to their original sex.5

 Radicalisation of gender as the root of the gender theory

-This is intended to mean that, in the gender taken as the social role of the man and woman, there are aspects which are socially determinant: the fact that women generally earn less than men for the same work, the fact that, until very recently, it was not legal for a woman to drive a car in Saudi Arabia, or that, even in the Netherlands, a married woman could not have her own bank account or was required to resign on marriage until the 1950s.
-Nevertheless, there are aspects which are inseparably linked to biological sex, for example the role of the man and the role of the woman in marriage, in the family, in procreation, as father and mother.
+This is intended to mean that in gender, taken as the social role, there are aspects which are socially determinant: that women generally earn less than men for the same work, that until very recently it was not legal for women to drive a car in Saudi Arabia, or that even in the Netherlands, until the 1950s, a married woman could not have her own bank account or was required to give it up when she got married.
+Nevertheless, there are aspects which are inseparably linked to biological sex, for example, the roles of man and woman in marriage, in the family, in procreation and as father and mother.